coldfire-x/chat-to-flomo/README.md

 - Configurable Flomo API key
 - Automatically captures text and images from chat history
 - Organizes notes with customizable tags in the format: `#tag-prefix/platform/chat-title`
-- Elegant floating button in ChatGPT interface with smooth animations and visual feedback
+- Elegant floating button in ChatGPT and Claude interfaces with smooth animations and visual feedback

 ## Installation